Skip to main content

 How will missing the February 1 payment deadline affect a student's University housing and dining plan status?

-When students are removed from classes for non-payment, those with meal plans will still be able to eat in dining halls through the reinstatement period.
+When students are removed from classes due to an outstanding balance, those with meal plans will still be able to eat in dining halls through the reinstatement period.
 University Housing will work closely with affected students in residence halls on next steps.
 This typically applies to a very small number of students.

 Return to Top of Page